 Nowadays passwords are not much secured.
-If you pick a strongest password including all upper case, lower case alphabet and numbers with special characters, the password is still susceptible to the brute-force attack.
-It’s a human nature to use a same password for different remote hosts which can put you at more risk of a brute-force attack.
-This means if one account has compromised then all your other accounts sharing same password might get compromised.
+If you pick the strongest password including all upper case, lower case alphabet, and numbers with special characters, the password is still susceptible to the brute-force attack.
+It’s human nature to use the same password for different remote hosts which can put you at more risk of a brute-force attack.
+This means if one account has compromised then all your other accounts sharing the same password might get compromised.

 For SSH Public key authentication below points, you need to take care of

 - The remote system must have a version of SSH installed.
 This article is based on OpenSSH and might not work if it has different SSH.

 - The computer you use to connect to the remote server must have a version of SSH.

 2. Public Key Authentication Using SSH on Linux or OS X

 - Log in to the computer which you use to access the remote system & run the below command to generate key pair using RSA or DSA algorithm.